Skip to content

 })

-Note: After setting the sampling rate, initialization will generate a random number between 0-100.
-If this number is less than the set sampling rate, the relevant user access data will be reported; otherwise, it will not be reported.
+Note: After setting the sampling rate, initialization will randomly generate a number between 0 and 100.
+If this random number is less than the sampling rate you set, the current user's access data will be reported; otherwise, it will not be reported.

-NPM integration and asynchronous loading can also be configured similarly.
+NPM Integration and Asynchronous Loading can be configured using the same method.
 Please refer to the documentation Web Application Integration.

 Sampling for Other Applications